Overview

 Seasonal Tips

 Spring and early autumn usually bring calmer lake conditions and fewer visitors, making it easier to land on the island and photograph the stonework in soft light.
 Summer can be busy with anglers, and the water may be choppier after strong Atlantic swells.
+Winter visits are possible when the lake is glassy, but always prioritise safety and check local advice before heading out.

 Why Visit?